jeffli678/jeffli678.github.io/content/posts/reversing/kata_vm/README.md

 Equivalently, the dwords are rotate shifted right 6 times!
 Wow, how smart a way to do it!
 I did not work out the mathematics behind this transformation, though I would expect it to be simpler than reversing this function.

+Now that the VM turns out to have eight registers, though only the first four can be accessed using `r0`-`r3`.
+To access the other four ones, they have to be first shifted into the position of the first four, and then operated upon.
+Interesting, this is the first time I have seen something like this!

-From here, I realize one of the three similar handlers does shift left in the same way.
+For the rest handlers similar to the one we have dechiphered, one does shift left in the same way.
 And the other two reads the number of cells to shift from a register.
 Great, we now fully reverse-engineered and understood the VM!

 ## Is it TEA?